top of page

 *

-Electrical components in securing strap: In addition, our solution allows embedding electrical components in a strap attached to the eyewear.
-The strap can secure the eyewear to the user, while providing more space for electronics.
-Also, particular electronics embedded in the strap can be positioned appropriately in different areas around the head according to their applications.
-For example, light sources embedded in a strap toward the back of the user’s head can help cameras external to the eyewear determine which way the user is facing or turning.
-Thus, the availability of different positions on the strap for electronics can provide advantages for the user.
+Electrical components in securing strap: This solution embeds electrical components in a strap attached to the eyewear.
+The strap can secure the eyewear to the user while providing more space for electronics.
+The embedded electronics can be positioned according to their applications.

 bottom of page